VernissageApp/VernissageWeb/README.md

 ## Getting started

-After clonning the reposity you can easly run the Web client.
+After cloning the repository you can easily run the Web client.
 Go to main repository folder and run the command:

 ```bash
 $ ng serve